 An R-Rating Came At A Cost

 Despite being subjected to so many production problems and hang-ups, Friedkin was eventually able to complete his film.
-When Cruising was finally submitted to the MPAA it initially received an X rating.
+When Cruising submits to the MPAA it receives an X rating.

 Friedkin spent $50,000 to make numerous cuts to his film.
 He had to resubmit it multiple times and cut nearly 40 minutes out of it to get an R rating.